 With regular sailings from downtown Auckland, visiting Devonport by ferry is the best way to come.
 The seaside village appears across the Waitemata Harbour like a dazzling jewel in the Auckland Crown, as guests are welcomed by the majestic sight of the Esplanade Hotel rising up nearby the water's edge.
 This ten minute ferry ride helps visitors to shake off the hustle and pace of the city experience and sink into the Devonport village charm with ease.
 Find the ferry timetable here.

-Find out about all things to do in Devonport by visiting our locally operated information centre where passionate volunteers enjoy sharing their insider's knowledge of the place they love to call home.
+Find out about all things to do in Devonport by visiting our locally operated information caravan where passionate volunteers enjoy sharing their insider knowledge of the place they love to call home.
 Here you can sit down, log onto the free wifi and plan your stay with quality guidance.

-The centre operates between 10-2pm daily and can be found inside the Arcade Building 15 Victoria Road.
+The caravan operates between 10am - 2pm daily and can be found inside the Ferry Terminal.

 Running every day of the year except for Christmas Day, the Explorer tour departs hourly from the Devonport Wharf.
 In just one hour you can stand on two volcanic cones, see the charm of historical Devonport and enjoy unsurpassed views of the Auckland region.
 See Maori pa sites on both Mt Victoria and North Head, and the interesting network of tunnels and forts on North Head.
 Please don't forget your camera (voted best views over Auckland).
 See more here.

 The Vic is the oldest purpose-built cinema building still standing in the Southern Hemisphere.
 Operating today as a live venue, cinema and bar, and home of Devonport Gelato, the theatre is a much-loved community icon that has been frequented and adored by generations of Devonport locals.
 The Vic and Fullers have teamed up to offer Ferry & Movie passes for $19 an adult or $12 a child.